shoebe/catenary-gen/catenary-gen/docs/docs.typ

     draw.content("plot.pt1", anchor:"south", padding:.3, [$"Point"_A$])
     draw.content("plot.pt2", anchor:"south", padding:.3, [$"Point"_B$])
     draw.line("plot.pt1", "plot.pt2", mark: (end: ">"), name: "line")
-    draw.content(("line.start", 1.7, "line.end"), angle:"line.end", anchor:"south", padding:.1, [disp])
+    draw.content(("line.start", 1.7, "line.end"), angle:"line.end", anchor:"south", padding:.2, [$"disp"_"AB"$])
     draw.content(("plot.line1", 3, "plot.line2"), anchor:"south", padding:.3, [length of rope $L$])
   })
 }
 $a$ is the only paramter needed for the catenary equation in @cat.
-However, the section of the catenary which has the two points on the curve with a difference of "disp" must be found.
+However, the section of the catenary which has the two points on the curve with a difference of $"disp"_"AB"$ must be found.

 Since there is a direct relation between $x$ and $y$ from @cat and $"Point"_A$, $"Point"_B$ from disp, finding either $x_A$, $x_B$, $y_A$ or $y_B$ is sufficient.